-The following table includes information regarding outstanding equity awards under the 2019 Plan, the Prior Plan and the portion of the ARRIS International plc 2016 Stock Incentive Plan that we assumed in the ARRIS transaction (ARRIS Plan) as of March 3, 2020 (without giving effect to approval of the additional 6.8 million shares to be added to the 2019 Plan under this Proposal):
+The following table includes information regarding outstanding equity awards under the 2019 Plan, the CommScope Holding Company, Inc., Amended and Restated 2013 Long-Term Incentive Plan (the Prior Plan), the portion of the ARRIS International plc 2016 Stock Incentive Plan that we assumed in the ARRIS transaction (ARRIS Plan), and the awards we issued to Mr. Treadway as inducement awards outside of any plan, to as of March 3, 2021 (without giving effect to approval of the additional 5.8 million shares to be added to the 2019 Plan under this Proposal):

-Existing Plans(1) Total shares underlying outstanding stock options 9,389,009(2) Weighted-average exercise price of outstanding stock options \$17.71 Weighted-average remaining contractual life of outstanding stock options 6.9 years Total shares underlying time-based outstanding unvested full value awards 12,378,328 Total shares underlying performance-based outstanding full value awards 78,657 (2) Total shares currently available for grant 1,059,210(3) Common stock outstanding 195,284,390(4) Market closing price of common stock \$8.46(4)
+Existing Plans(1) Total shares underlying outstanding stock options 5,076,678(2) Weighted-average exercise price of outstanding stock options \$21.80 Weighted-average remaining contractual life of outstanding stock options 7.4 years Total shares underlying time-based outstanding unvested full value awards 8,843,214 Total shares underlying performance-based outstanding full value awards 1,603,800(2) Total shares currently available for grant 4,630,615(3) Common stock outstanding 203,397,720(4) Market closing price of common stock \$15.38(4)

-- Includes information regarding all outstanding equity awards and shares available for future awards, which are all under the (1) Prior Plan and the ARRIS Plan.
-No other predecessor plans have awards outstanding or shares available for future awards. - Assumes performance-based awards will vest and pay out based on target performance levels being achieved.
-(2) - (3) Represents shares available for future awards under the 2019 Plan.
-No future awards may be issued under the Prior Plan or the ARRIS Plan. - As of March 10, 2020.
+- (1) Includes information regarding all outstanding equity awards and shares available for future awards, which are all under the Prior Plan and the ARRIS Plan.
+No other predecessor plans have awards outstanding or shares available for future awards. - (2) Assumes performance-based awards will vest and pay out based on target performance levels being achieved. - (3) Represents shares available for future awards under the 2019 Plan.
+No future awards may be issued under the Prior Plan or the ARRIS Plan.
+No equity awards will be issued between March 9, 2021 and the date of the Annual Meeting. - (4) As of March 9, 2021.